temporalio/features/features/signal/prevent_close/README.md

 # Pending signals prevents workflows from closing

-In Temporal, any pending signal for a given workflow execution will prevent that workflow execution from completing.
+Any pending signal for a given workflow execution will prevent that workflow execution from completing.

 This feature tests that a signal queued for processing at the time that a